 - Books for talking to children about emotions

 - Books to help children cope with change

 - Books for helping children manage friendship problems

 This is not a sponsored post, I wrote it in response to questions I am frequently asked during my parenting seminars and clinics.
 However, it does contain affiliate links which means if you click through from this post and make a purchase, I receive a small fee.
+I received a free review copy of ‘The Orangutan Who Sang’.
 For more info, see my Disclosure Notice.

 For more recommendations, tips and ideas, sign up for monthly newsletters.